electrickid621/FindMyFlipper/README.md

 Thanks

-- Huge thanks to all the people that contributed to the OpenHaystack project, supporting projects, and guides on the subject.
+- Huge thanks to all the people who contributed to the OpenHaystack project, supporting projects, and guides on the subject.
 This wouldn't be a thing without any of you!
-Special thanks to WillyJL for helping get the app input working and overall overhaul of the apps functions!
+Special thanks to WillyJL for helping get the app input working and overall overhaul of the app's functions!

 Legal and Privacy

 This app is intended for personal and educational use.
 Users are responsible for complying with local privacy laws and regulations regarding tracking devices.
-The cloning and emulation of tracking tags should be done responsibly and with respect to the ownership of the original devices.
+The cloning and emulation of tracking tags should be done responsibly and concerning the ownership of the original devices.

 Disclaimer

 This project is not affiliated with Apple Inc. or Samsung.
-All product names, logos, and brands are property of their respective owners.
+All product names, logos, and brands are the property of their respective owners.
 Use this app responsibly and ethically.